Natalia-Kalashnikova/goit-algo-hw-05/README.md

 ## This repository contains small but practical Python tasks designed to improve your skills in file parsing, data manipulation, and real-world problem solving.
 Each task includes a clearly defined function and its use case in a business or practical scenario.

+---

+## Task 01 – Fibonacci Sequence with Caching

+**Function:** `caching_fibonacci()`

+Implement a function `caching_fibonacci()` that creates and returns a `fibonacci(n)` function which calculates the n-th Fibonacci number using recursion with caching.

+The inner `fibonacci(n)` function:

+- Returns 0 if `n` is less than or equal to 0
+- Returns 1 if `n` equals 1
+- Checks if value is already cached:
+  - If yes, returns it directly
+  - If no, computes recursively as `fibonacci(n-1) + fibonacci(n-2)`, stores in cache, and returns the result

+This implementation uses memoization to optimize recursive computation, greatly reducing redundant calculations.

+---

 ## Task 04 – CLI Contact Assistant Bot

 **Function:** `main(), parse_input(), add_contact(), change_contact(), show_phone(), show_all_contacts()`